 Work Matters at Your Local Library

-Through the Work Matters national library initiative, Dublin City Public Libraries are launching new hub spaces with IT equipment and lots of useful books to help you get started.
+Through the Work Matters national library initiative, Dublin City Libraries have hub spaces with IT equipment and lots of useful books to help you get started.

 Do you have a business idea but don’t know where to start?
 Itching to change your job but lack direction?
 Perhaps you have never worked or have been out of work for a while and are wondering how to make the first step to finding your dream job.

 If this is you, you may not have to look much further than your local library.